Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Overview of the Three-Body Problem

 where $n\in\mathbb{Z}_{\geq0}$.

 The energies at unitarity are plotted in Figs. \ref{fig:FermionESpec}, \ref{fig:BosonESpec} and \ref{fig:ESpeck>1}.
-In Fig. \ref{fig:FermionESpec} the purple diamonds indicate unitary energies for the $\kappa=1$ case and the cyan squares for the $\kappa\rightarrow0$ case.
-In Fig. \ref{fig:BosonESpec} the purple diamonds indicate the unitary energies for $l=0$ and the orange pentagons for $l=1$.
-In Fig. \ref{fig:ESpeck>1} the purple diamonds indicate unitary energies for the $l=\kappa=1$ case and the cyan squares for $l=1$ and $\kappa=13.75$.
+In Fig. \ref{fig:FermionESpec} the purple pluses indicate unitary energies for the $\kappa=1$ case and the cyan crosses for the $\kappa\rightarrow0$ case.
+In Fig. \ref{fig:BosonESpec} the black pluses indicate the unitary energies for $l=0$ and the orange crosses for $l=1$.
+In Fig. \ref{fig:ESpeck>1} the purple pluses indicate unitary energies for the $\kappa=1$ case and the cyan crosses for $\kappa=13.75$.

 The energies calculated using the general method of Section \ref{sec:Summation} are in excellent agreement with the hyperspherical approach of this section.
 However, as noted in the captions of Figs. \ref{fig:BosonESpec} and \ref{fig:ESpeck>1}, some states are not marked at unitarity with an energy from a hyperspherical calculation.
 These states are Efimov states and they correspond to the case where $s_{nl}$ is imaginary.
 In this case Eq. (\ref{eq:HyperradialWavefunc}) is not the correct wavefunction and so $E_{\rm rel}=(2q+s_{nl}+1)\hbar\omega$ is not applicable.